Exploratory Machine Learning with Unknown Unknowns: Experiments

 \subsection{Real Data of Activities Recognition}

-We additionally conduct experiment on the \emph{RealDisp} dataset of activities recognition task~\citep{conf/huc/BanosDPRTA12}, where 9 on-body sensors are used to capture various actions of participants.
-Each sensors is placed on different parts of the body and provides 13-dimensional features including 3-dim from acceleration, 3-dim from gyro, 3-dim from magnetic field orientation and another 4-dim from quaternions.
-Hence, we have 117 features in total.
+We additionally examine the effectiveness of our proposed algorithm on a real-world dataset called \emph{RealDisp}\footnote{\url{http://archive.ics.uci.edu/ml/datasets/REALDISP+Activity+Recognition+Dataset}}, which is an activities recognition task~\citep{conf/huc/BanosDPRTA12}.
+Specifically, there are 9 on-body sensors used to capture various actions of participants.
+Each sensor is placed on different parts of the body and provides 13-dimensional features including 3-dim from acceleration, 3-dim from gyro, 3-dim from magnetic field orientation and another 4-dim from quaternions.
+Hence, in this dataset we have 117 features in total.

-\textbf{Setting.} In our experiments, three types of actions (\emph{walking}, \emph{running}, and \emph{jogging}) are included to form the dataset containing 2000 instances, where 30\% of them are used for training and 70\% for testing.
+\paragraph{Dataset} In our experiments, three types of actions (\emph{walking}, \emph{running}, and \emph{jogging}) of the first subject under the ideal-placement are included to form the dataset containing 2000 instances, where 30\% of them are used for training and 70\% for testing.
 In the training data, one sensor is deployed and the class of jogging is mispercevied as walking or running randomly.
 The learner would explore the rest eight candidate features to discover the unknown unknowns.
 Thus, there are 9 partitions, and each is repeated for 10 times by sampling the training instances randomly.